 Empowering Seniors – Aging in place and types of services that make that possible

 When adult children or loved ones begin noticing that they are needing to check on their senior more and more.
-When issues like forgetting to take medication or starting to fall are a good indication.
-Making sure you do your research is important because you want to find the company and companion that is the best fit for you or your loved ones needs.
-Always interview the companies, every company can provide something slightly different so it’s important to explore which company is the best fit.
+Issues like forgetting to take medication or starting to fall are good indications.
+Make sure you do your research.
+Finding the company and companion that is the best fit for you or your loved ones needs is key.
+Always interview the companies, In short, every company can provide something slightly different.
+So it’s important to explore which company is the best fit.

 Brian Speer, Home Health & Hospice shares with us the difference between in home medical care and some of the graduating services.
 In-home medical care does things like skilled nursing, occupational therapy, physical therapy all under the order and direction of the primary care physician.

-Another level of care is palliative care.
-Is more designed for people who have long-term clinical diagnosis.
-This can benefit seniors living in their home to make life a little easier and for their loved one.
-Having a care coordination team can help provide and the overall service for the family with the idea of keeping seniors in their home where they are making their medical decisions.
+It is more designed for people who have long-term clinical diagnosis.
+This can benefit seniors living in their home.
+It can make life a little easier and for their loved one.
+Having a care coordination team can help provide the overall service for the family.
+The idea of keeping seniors in their home where they can make their medical decisions is the goal.
 The team is there to be helped.